swc2124/skysearcher/README.md

     R_STOP : int

-        Ending search radius in units of :term:`Kpc`.
+        The maximum search radius in units of :term:`Kpc`.

     R_STEP : int